stigrs/chemapps/README.md

         ctest -C Release

 All tests should pass, indicating that your platform is fully supported.

-NB.
+*NB*.
 Test cases involving Mopac could fail because of numerical roundoff errors in Mopac on different platforms.

 Notes and References